mariolinguito/codingadventures/content/blog/drupal-8-page-speed-insight-the-light-speed-might-be-with-you/index.md

 The solution exists, and I list them:

 * You can use the contrib module called [Advanced CSS/JS Aggregation](https://www.drupal.org/project/advagg) that helps you with the optimization of CSS and JS that your website needs; the configuration of this module is simple and described well by the documentation,
-* Use *lazyloading* for the images you used into the website, and more important thing, use the *srcset* to adapt these images to the specific devices; there are some modules (stable) that helps you:
+* Use *lazyloading* for the images you used into the website, and more important thing, use the *srcset* to adapt these images to the specific devices; there are some modules (stable) that help you:

   * [Image SRCSET Formatter](https://www.drupal.org/project/image_srcset_formatter),
   * [Lazy-load](https://www.drupal.org/project/lazy),
   * [Blazy](https://www.drupal.org/project/blazy);

 Now, it is time to show!
-The most important point is this: during this days I develop a module that aggregates into one or fewer files the CSS and JS files, so your browser need to request much less resources.
+The most important point is this: during these days I develop a module that aggregates into one or fewer files the CSS and JS files, so your browser need to request many fewer resources.

-In particular, the module unify all CSS and non-core JS files into one file.
+In particular, the module unifies all CSS and non-core JS files into one file.
 In a complex website, the requests came from 56 to 14, and the pagespeed, applying the modules that I cited before came from 30% (mobile) and 45% (desktop) to 65% (mobile) and 88-95% (desktop).

 #### How to use CSS/JS Performance Improvement

-The module is simple, it have only two configuration pages that you need to setup.
-The first of all is the CRON settings (*/admin/config/css_performance_improvement/cron*) thanks to you can set the number of days that the Drupal cache need to be clear, this is because the cache clearing behave the deletion of the two merged files into */assets/css* and */assets/js*.
-When these files does not exists, it will be re-generated from the first anonymous user that visit the website.
+The module is simple, it has only two configuration pages that you need to set up.
+The first of all is the CRON settings (*/admin/config/css_js_performance_improvement/cron*) thanks to you can set the number of days that the Drupal cache needs to be clear, this is because the cache clearing behaves the deletion of the two merged files into */sites/default/files/public/css_js_performance_improvement/\[css or js]*.

+When these files do not exist, they will be re-generated from the first anonymous user that visits the website.

-Also, in this page you can check the aggregation of CSS or JS files, or deactivate it!
+Also, on this page, you can check the aggregation of CSS or JS files, or deactivate it!

 ![settings_cron](settings_cron.png "Settings page for the module")

 Another important page is */css_performance_improvement/form/delete_css* where you can manually delete all merged files, so you can re-generated it with the same process explained before.